JAlcocerT/JAlcocerT/content/blog/entrep-saas-custom-kb-bots.md

 * Supply - DFY, finite *on demand basis*
+* Demand - constrained
+  * *Visitors of FossEngineer that are potential interested into OSS, but will be leaning more towards a DIY offer*
-* Demand - constrained *targeted users via APIFY google maps scrapping + cold emails / social media reach*
+  * *Targeted users via APIFY google maps scrapping + cold emails / social media reach*

 But it does not apply, as the goal of this is more closing a long chapter and making the final learnings with it.